Motor Racing: Vettel wins, Hamilton second at Silverstone

 “The neck held up and that was a race I enjoyed a lot and I think the people enjoyed it a lot.”

-The appearance of the safety car on the 33rd of 52 laps, after Sauber’s Marcus Ericsson crashed, was greeted with a huge cheer from the 140,500 crowd and was just what Hamilton needed to close the gap.
+The appearance of the safety car on the 33rd of 52 laps, after Sauber’s Marcus Ericsson crashed at Abbey, was greeted with a huge cheer from the 140,500 crowd who had already cheered Hamilton’s every overtake.

-Vettel pitted but Mercedes kept Hamilton out, assuring him he was “the fastest guy by miles” with everything to play for on tyres that would last the distance.
+Vettel and Raikkonen pitted but Mercedes kept their drivers out, assuring Hamilton that he was “the fastest guy by miles” with everything to play for on tyres that would last the distance.

-Hamilton’s team mate Valtteri Bottas then led and a second safety car, after Renault’s Carlos Sainz and Haas’s Romain Grosjean collided, kept the front four nose to tail and only fractions apart.
+Hamilton’s team mate Valtteri Bottas led and might have won but for a second safety car, after Renault’s Carlos Sainz and Haas’s Romain Grosjean collided, that kept the front four nose to tail and only fractions apart.

-Vettel then passed Bottas five laps from the end, with the Finn’s tyres fading, and Hamilton was also through a lap later and the chase was on to the finish with the German winning by 2.2 seconds.
+Vettel passed Bottas at Brooklands five laps from the end, with the Finn’s tyres fading, and Hamilton was also through a lap later and the chase was on to the finish with the German winning by 2.2 seconds.

 “This is the greatest race of the year and the greatest crowd, I am sorry I could not bring it home for you today,” Hamilton told the crowd.
 “I will not give up, believe me, I will not give up.

 “My team did an amazing job this weekend, we got so much support.
-Interesting tactics I would say from their side, but we’ll do what we can to fight them.”
+Interesting tactics I would say from their side (Ferrari), but we’ll do what we can to fight them.”

 Raikkonen held his hand up and admitted he had made a mistake.